-The "Internal Affairs Unit Administrative Investigation" section of VCSO's draft of Directive 1.1 ("Use-of-Force Guidelines") includes the following language regarding the investigation of lethal force incidents: "The deputy involved shall be the subject of an Administrative Investigation will be held during the course of the criminal investigation by FDLE and review by the State Attorney's Office and/or Grand Jury findings."
+The "Internal Affairs Unit Administrative Investigation" section of VCSO's draft of Directive 1.1 ("Use-of-Force Guidelines") includes the following language regarding the investigation of lethal force incidents: "The deputy involved shall be the subject of an Administrative Investigation and shall be served in a timely manner.
+The Administrative Investigation will be held during the course of the criminal investigation by FDLE and review by the State Attorney's Office and/or Grand Jury findings."
 However, the next sentence states: "The Administrative Investigation will begin upon completion of the FDLE criminal investigation and review/finding by the State Attorney's Office."